Vital documentary 'The Cleaners' dishes dirt on social media

 But the psychological impact on the watchers of this stream of horror is just the start.

 The Cleaners expands to look at the effects of social media on the world, asking tough question after tough question.
-We see Mark Zuckerberg speechifying about connecting the world.
-The filmmakers then take us to Turkey, Myanmar and the Philippines, where authoritarian governments crack down on political opposition -- and social media giants help them delete dissenting voices.
+We see CEO Mark Zuckerberg speechifying about connecting the world.
+The filmmakers then take us to Turkey, Myanmar and the Philippines, where authoritarian governments crack down on political opposition, and social media giants help them delete dissenting voices.

 It seems reasonable, for example, that YouTube might ban videos showing gory real-life violence.
 But what about when that video shows the moment an illegal airstrike flattens a hospital?
-When citizens of war-torn countries can't show the world the atrocities going on in their country, those who drop bombs on schools get away with it.
-When reports from the frontline are deleted, the world can ignore the conflict.
+When citizens of war-torn countries can't show the world the atrocities going on in their country and those who drop bombs on schools get away with it.
+When reports from the front lines are deleted, the world can ignore the conflict.

-At the same time as potentially silencing the marginalised, the algorithms of social media increasingly reward newsfeed screeds and self-reinforcing extreme opinions that garner more likes and shares.
+At the same time as potentially silencing the marginalized, the algorithms of social media increasingly reward newsfeed screeds and self-reinforcing extreme opinions that garner more likes and shares.
 That includes Myanmar's wave of popular racism aimed at the Rohingya people, who face genocide.
 Closer to home, we see the screaming match that passes for political discourse in an increasingly divided US.
-Ambitious and thorough, The Cleaners scrupulously goes round the world talking to journalists, artists, activists from across the political spectrum and many more to highlight these different issues.
+Ambitious and thorough, The Cleaners scrupulously goes around the world talking to journalists, artists and activists from across the political spectrum to highlight these issues.

 Turning the spotlight on the internet giants themselves, The Cleaners also shows excerpts of government hearings from the past 10 years in which Facebook, Google and Twitter representatives duck the hard questions.
-Heavyweight former Silicon Valleyites also weigh in, including one of the lawyers who testified to the US Senate.
+Former Silicon Valley heavyweights also weigh in, including one of the lawyers who testified to the US Senate.
 She still talks about the "privilege" of working for Google, but there are cracks in the facade.
 Asked about Facebook's role in government censorship in Turkey, she replies, "I ... did not love that solution."

-Compared to the circumspect obfuscation emanating from social networks throughout the film, that feels like a devastating admission.
+Compared with the circumspect obfuscation emanating from social networks throughout the film, that feels like a devastating admission.

 iHate: CNET looks at how intolerance is taking over the internet.